New rail link six months on - has it been a success?

 When the new connection, in partnership with Network Rail, was launched in December, it was the first new link between a major British city and London in more than 100 years.

-Chiltern Railways said the results so far show that the line is encouraging more residents to travel by rail.
+Chiltern Railways said the results so far show that the line is encouraging more residents to travel by rail - with 95,000 additional journeys being made between Oxford and London in the first six months.

 Managing director Dave Penney said: “It is six months since we launched services between Oxford city centre and London Marylebone; the new line is performing ahead of expectations and we are delighted with how it has been received.